sleepyfox/elections/README.md

-# Elections kata
+# Election kata

+This repo derived from Software Craftsmanship Grenoble's original [here](https://github.com/SoftwareCraftsmanshipGrenoble/elections).

-## Goal
+## Kata

-You inherit this code base that is used to compute elections results in different ways.
+You inherit a legacy code base that is used to compute election results in different ways.

-You goal will be to avoid any potential fraud, and add the following features:
+You goal will be to avoid potential fraud, while adding the following features:

-- Count as null a vote of an elector in another district
+- Nullify the vote of an elector in outside their district;
-- Make sure nobody can vote twice.

-## How you can use this kata

-We have found this kata useful to:
+- Invalidate duplicate votes.

+## Uses

+This kata can be used for:

-- train on refactoring
+- Learning and improving refactoring skills;
-- play with TCR (we recommand using this [awesome plugin](https://plugins.jetbrains.com/plugin/7655-limited-wip) for IntelliJ
+- Experimenting with TCR;
-- discuss on tests
+- Discussing tests and testing strategies;
-- expriment on several designs
+- Exprimenting with design.